What is gestational diabetes?

 How is gestational diabetes treated?

-Eating a healthy, well-balanced diet and getting regular exercise are important in preventing and treating gestational diabetes.
+Eating a healthy, well-balanced diet, maintaing a healthy weight, and getting regular exercise are important in preventing and treating gestational diabetes.
 Your health care provider will carefully monitor your blood sugar and may also refer you to an expert, such as an endocrinologist or diabetes educator, to help you keep your blood sugar under control.
 If diet and exercise are not enough, you may need treatment with oral medications or insulin.

 Because women who have had gestational diabetes are at risk for developing type 2 diabetes, you should check your blood glucose six weeks after your baby is born and have regular check-ups after that.
 Breastfeeding can also reduce your child’s chances of becoming overweight and developing type 2 diabetes themselves.